britram/taps-transports/draft-ietf-taps-transports.md

 setup, negotiate parameters or tear down a session.

 An RTP sender encapsulates audio/video data into RTP packets to transport media streams.
-The RFC-series specifies RTP payload formats allow packets to carry a wide range of media, and specifies a wide range of multiplexing, error control and other support mechanisms.
+The RFC-series specifies RTP payload formats that allow packets to carry a wide range of media, and specifies a wide range of multiplexing, error control and other support mechanisms.

 If a frame of media data is large, it will be fragmented into several RTP packets.
 Likewise, several small frames may be bundled into a single RTP packet.

-An RTP receiver collects RTP packets from network, validates them for correctness, and sends them to the media decoder input-queue.
+An RTP receiver collects RTP packets from the network, validates them for correctness, and sends them to the media decoder input-queue.
 Missing packet detection is performed by the channel decoder.
 The play-out buffer is ordered by time stamp and is used to reorder packets.
 Damaged frames may be repaired